say4n/hotreload/README.md

 Get the package from PyPI with `pip3 install hotreload`.

+## warning

+You shouldn't do this and this can have to [unexpected, unintended](https://news.ycombinator.com/item?id=23516018) repurcusions.
+Proceed with caution, you have been warned!

 ## usage

 Say you have script (`script.py`) that you want to run every time the code